Siliconrob/ownerrez-mapbox-hapijs/README.md

-# Hello Node!

-This project includes a Node.js server script and a web page that connects to it.
-The front-end page presents a form the visitor can use to submit a color name, sending the submitted value to the back-end API running on the server.
-The server returns info to the page that allows it to update the display with the chosen color. 🎨
+# Hello and welcome to using Hapijs with the OwnerRez API!

+This project includes a Node.js server script

+- Make sure to set all your [.env](https://support.glitch.com/t/how-do-i-set-environment-variables/3921) variables, this example uses [personal tokens](https://www.ownerreservations.com/support/articles/api-overview)
-[Node.js](https://nodejs.org/en/about/) is a popular runtime that lets you run server-side JavaScript.
-This project uses the [Fastify](https://www.fastify.io/) framework and explores basic templating with [Handlebars](https://handlebarsjs.com/).
+- [Node.js](https://nodejs.org/en/about/) is a popular runtime that lets you run server-side JavaScript.
+- You will need to generate a free MapBox gljs API key [MapBox](https://docs.mapbox.com/mapbox-gl-js/guides/install/).
+- This project uses the [Hapijs](https://hapi.dev/) framework (I hope it makes you as happy as it does for me to use 😁) and explores basic routes on the [OwnerRez API](https://api.ownerreservations.com/help/v1).
+- **Do not use this in production**

-_Last updated: 11 Jan 2023_
+_Last updated: 16 Apr 2023_

 ## Prerequisites